 We may earn money or products from the companies mentioned in this post.

-Got your attention with the Hampton Court Palace Wine Fountain didn’t I?
-More on that later.
-First, Hampton Court Palace it was remodeled by William III of England and his wife Queen Mary II.
 His office I actually found to be quite small for a King.
 Though the view of the gardens from there was beautiful.
 You can see an image of the toilet as well.
 Lovely isn’t it?
 I’d love a key like that to my apartment!
-I wonder how heavy it is.
+Though I wonder how heavy it is?